-Diabetic ketoacidosis is often the first sign of type 1 diabetes in people who do not yet have other symptoms.
+Diabetic ketoacidosis (DKA) is sometimes the first sign of type 1 diabetes in people who have not yet been diagnosed.
 It can also occur in someone who has already been diagnosed with type 1 diabetes.
-Infection, injury, a serious illness, missing doses of insulin, or surgery can lead to diabetic ketoacidosis in people with type 1 diabetes.
+Infection, injury, a serious illness, missing doses of insulin shots, or surgery can lead to DKA in people with type 1 diabetes.

 Other tests for ketoacidosis include:

 - Basic metabolic panel, (a group of blood tests that measure your sodium and potassium levels, kidney function, and other chemicals and functions)

 - Blood pressure measurement